Judging is conducted by an independent panel of industry peers and business professionals.

 Retirement presented the opportunity to pursue long held interests of fishing and birdwatching.
 Over forty years of birdwatching in the Territory have been compiled into a book published in 2014 with notes, maps and directions to birdwatching sites in the Top End.
 Mike also has a keen interest in the WWII history of the Territory.

-Nic Danks is the Area General Manager for Telstra, and accountable for maximising Telstra’s presence and business performance within NT.
-Including all retail points of presence as well as the delivery of all local services for the region.
-Nic has been with Telstra for four years and in the Territory for two years.
+In my role as the Area General Manager for Telstra, I am accountable for maximising Telstra’s presence and business performance within NT.
+This includes all Retail points of presence as well as the delivery of all local services for the region.

 A long term Territorian, Pauline Rayner has a background in the Pastoral industry spending over forty years in the Katherine Region.
 A late starter in tourism, life began with the Northern Territory Tourist Commission in 1988 as Manager, Katherine Visitor Information Centre and five years later a transfer to Darwin into the Industry Liaison and Product Development Unit where the role enabled a close working relationship with developing operators and tourist associations.
 This included the Bed and Breakfast, Caravan, Safari Hunters, and the Savannah Guides.
 Pauline is a strong advocate for Accreditation, professional business practices and customer service, and a keen supported of the N T product which combined makes a holiday experience in the Territory so rich and memorable.